RickStrahl/MarkdownMonster/README.md

 * [See what's new](https://github.com/RickStrahl/MarkdownMonster/blob/master/Changelog.md)
 * [License](#license)

-> Note in order to open and build the Markdown Monster project you need at least [SDK Core 3.0 SDK Preview 5](https://dotnet.microsoft.com/download).
-For Visual Studio you need [Visual Studio 2019.2](https://visualstudio.microsoft.com/vs/preview/) or later and enable 'Use .NET Core Preview SDKs' in the **Preview Features** Options in VS).
+> Note in order to open and build the Markdown Monster project you need at least [SDK Core 3.1 SDK](https://dotnet.microsoft.com/download).
+For Visual Studio you need [Visual Studio 2019.3](https://visualstudio.microsoft.com/vs/preview/) or later.

 ## Installation